-Table 3 presents a mean analysis of the level of behavioural component of attitude towards the dressing code in the faculty of education.
+Table 3 presents a mean analysis of the level of behavioral component of attitude towards the dress code in the faculty of education.
 The findings indicate that the mean scores range from 2.58 to 3.37, with an overall average mean of 2.95.
 Given that the criterion mean is set at 2.50, these results suggest that students generally have a positive behavioural attitude toward the dress code.

-Hypothesis 1: There is no significant difference between male and female student on the level of cognitive component of the attitude towards the dress code in the faculty of education
+Hypothesis 1: There is no significant difference between male and female students on the level of cognitive component of the attitude towards the dress code in the faculty of education

-Table 4: t-test comparison of the difference between male and female student on the level of cognitive component of the attitude towards the dress code in the faculty of education.
+Table 4: t-test comparison of the difference between male and female students on the level of cognitive component of the attitude towards the dress code in the faculty of education.